FORMAT PORTFOLIO REVIEW

 Vincent Hasselbach

-Vincent is interested in discussing projects that have a clear sense of narrative.
-He is interested in seeing work across a range of genres.
-He is just as interested in ongoing work-in-progress projects as finished ones.
-Given his dual research/curatorial focus, he is also happy to discuss image/text, research practice in photography, and project development more broadly.
-A further area of interest is book projects and independent publishing.
+Vincent interested in discussing narrative-driven work, across a range of genres.
+He is just as interested in ongoing projects as finished ones.
+Given his dual research/curatorial practice, he is also happy to discuss image/text, research practice in photography, and project development more broadly.
+Further areas of interest are book projects and independent publishing.

 Wang Peiquan